afmdiazh/Chess-Dot-Py/README.md

 - Pressing clear will clear the whole section.

+### History

+To see a player's history, head to the History tab and type their name.
+After that, you can press enter or "Search" and if the player exists their history will load.

+- Double clicking any game will open a menu to search and view the opponent's history directly.

+- Pressing "Reload" or F5 will reload the player's history.

+- Pressing clear will clear the whole section.

 ### Leaderboard

 To load the leaderboard data, head to the Leaderboard tab and press "Update" or F5.
 After that, it will take a few moments to download all the leaderboard information and a bit more to download the profile pictures in the background.